upul/CarND-Path-Planning/README.md

 ### **How did I detect the collision and overcome it?**

-From sensor data, we calculate other vehicles' `speed', 'distance' from our vehicle and 's coordinates.
+From sensor data, we calculate other vehicles' `speed`, `distance` from our vehicle and `s` coordinates.
 From these three information we identify vehicles which are moving close to us on the same lane.
 If we managed to find out one or more such vehicles we set `too_close` flag to 'true'.
 Finally, just after the sensor data exploration `for` lool, we reduce the speed of our vehicle if it is moving very close to other vehicle(s).

 ```python
 for (int i = 0; i < sensor_fusion.size(); i++) {